DGMD-E-28/.github/profile/README.md

 ---

 ## 🚀 Purpose of This Repository
 This repository is solely for submitting my homework assignments for DGMD-E-28 coursework.
-If you have:
-- A **question** about the course → Use the **Canvas discussion board**.

 Happy coding! 🚀🎉